kicaj29/aws/VPC-LB-AutoScalingGroup-EC2-Route53/readme.md

 * **Outbound traffic is allowed by default** - when incoming connection (request) is allowed then by default response is also allowed.
 Using other worlds: return traffic is allowed by default (if incoming traffic is allowed).
 Also when connection is established by for example EC2 instance then by default this outgoing traffic is allowed.
+*Security groups are stateful.
+For example, if you send a request from an instance, the response traffic for that request is allowed to reach the instance regardless of the inbound security group rules.
+Responses to allowed inbound traffic are allowed to leave the instance, regardless of the outbound rules.*

 * **Inbound traffic is implicitly denied** - if there is no rule then the incoming traffic is denied.